google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 Chrome, navigate to pages, and fetch information about those pages.

 Warning: The DevTools protocol can do a ton of interesting stuff, but it can be a bit daunting at first.
-I recommend spending a bit of time browsing the [DevTools Protocol API Viewer][dtviewer], first.
+I recommend spending a bit of time browsing the [DevTools Protocol Viewer][dtviewer], first.
 Then, move on to the `chrome-remote-interface` API docs to see how it wraps the raw protocol.

 Let's install the library: